The Nottawasaga Valley Conservation Authority

 History of Fort Willow

-Strategically located as a supply depot during the War of 1812, the Fort Willow area was also actively used for centuries by First Nations, the fur trade and French explorers as part of a major transportation route known as the Nine Mile Portage.
+Strategically located as a supply depot during the War of 1812, the Fort Willow area was also actively used for centuries by First Nations, fur trade and French explorers as part of a major transportation route known as the Nine Mile Portage.

 Restorations and archaeological investigations have been located and outlined the former buildings used by the soldiers.
 Information kiosks provide a thorough history of the area’s past use and how its location helped ensure the geographical boundaries of Canada today.